Just moved to South Africa? Make sure you’ve ticked off the following tasks laid out by blogger Sine Thieme for setting up a new life in South Africa.

-Make the rounds with your doctors, dentists, orthodontists, what have you, to collect as much information as they will give you, such as x-rays and immunization schedules.
+Make the rounds with your doctors, dentists, orthodontists, what have you.
+Collect as much information as they will give you, such as x-rays and immunization schedules.
 Some of them might charge you for it, but it is worth it.

-For your South African visa application, you will also need a form signed by your doctor that you have no psychological problems, as well as a chest x-ray for any family members over 12 years old (tuberculosis is a big and growing problem in South Africa).
+For your South African visa application, you’ll also need a form signed by your doctor that you have no psychological problems.
+You’ll also need a chest x-ray for any family members over 12 years old; tuberculosis is a big and growing problem in South Africa.
 While you see your doctor for that, make sure you collect your records as well.

 If you’re up to date on your recommended shots, you will need nothing else.
-If you’re not, make sure you get boosters for MMR, DPT, HepB, and HepA (that last one is not strictly necessary but recommended).
+If you’re not, make sure you get boosters for MMR, DPT, HepB, and HepA.
 South Africa is NOT a Yellow Fever area, and Malaria is only present in a few areas far from the urban centers.

-Health insurance might be set up by your employer, but if not, you will have to research options, either with a provider in your home country or a local one (health insurance in South Africa is called medical aid; one nice benefit of South African medical aid is that you usually get a discount at fitness studios).
+Health insurance might be set up by your employer.
+If not, you will have to research options, either with a provider in your home country or a local one (health insurance in South Africa is called medical aid; one nice benefit of South African medical aid is that you usually get a discount at fitness studios).

 Find a tax consultant.
-Again, many companies provide this service as part of an expat contract, but if not, you will need some professional advice.
+Again, many companies provide this service as part of an expat contract.
+If not, you will need some professional advice.
 Taxation in South Africa depends on whether you are a resident or non-resident, and certain countries have arranged double-taxation agreements.

-If you rent, make sure you keep a copy of your rental agreement, as you will need that many times over in the months to come when applying for various services.
-Indeed, some expat contracts will only allow you to rent rather than buy a house, so this may be your only option.
+If you rent, make sure you keep a copy of your rental agreement.
+You’ll need that many times over in the months to come when applying for various services.
+Indeed, some expat contracts will only allow you to rent rather than buy a house; this may be your only option.

-The selection of rental homes is large, and most likely you’ll be steered towards a security estate, walled in and guarded around the clock, which has the advantage of you and your kids being able to roam freely without safety concerns.
+The selection of rental homes is large.
+Most likely, you’ll be steered towards a security estate, walled in and guarded around the clock.
+This has the advantage of you and your kids being able to roam freely without safety concerns.

 Some schools (both international and private) have wait lists, so it’s best to get this started early.
 You will need: copies of latest reports, copies of the children’s passports including their visas (if they are only temporary you can furnish the permanent ones later).
 Think about what type of school experience you’d prefer for your kids.
 South African schools are a good (and more affordable) alternative to international schools.

-Every company handles expat salaries differently, and some expats continue to use their home bank, but here in South Africa I would strongly recommend a local bank account.
-International credit cards are very fraud-prone and therefore not always accepted here, and most transactions are handled via online banking and Electronic Funds Transfer (EFT).
+Every company handles expat salaries differently.
+Some expats continue to use their home bank, but in South Africa I would recommend a local bank account.
+International credit cards are very fraud-prone and therefore not always accepted here.
+Most transactions are handled via online banking and Electronic Funds Transfer (EFT).

 You will need: Lease agreement or utility bill for proof of residence, passport including visa, draft in Rand for initial balance, and maybe a letter from your home bank listing your bona fides.

-You’ll need to get insurance for your car and your household goods, and it’s a good idea to browse some websites ahead of time to see what kind of price ranges there are.
+You’ll need to get insurance for your car and your household goods.
+It’s a good idea to browse some websites ahead of time to see what kind of price ranges there are.
 It also helps if you assess your belongings (something you will likely have done for the shipment valuation) so that you know which overall value you should insure your belongings for.

 It is recommended to open an electricity account in your own name with Eskom, rather than taking over your landlord’s account, if you are renting.
 You won’t know what kind of unpaid charges are on it and might be stuck with previous liabilities or ongoing interest payments.
 As soon as you are in South Africa, take note of the initial meter reading and pay a visit at the nearest Eskom office, armed – as always – with your passport (it has to be the person with the permanent visa) and a copy of your lease agreement to set up your account.
 Once you have an account, inquire about the billing cycle to find out when they do the monthly meter readings, take note of that date, and call in your own meter readings.
 It will keep you from encountering many headaches later on.